constellation-app/constellation/README.md

 * In NetBeans, expand `Constellation` > `Important Files`
 * Right click on `Build Script` and run the `build-zip`
 * Navigate to the `dist` folder to get `constellation.zip` file
-* If you want to use a specific JRE then copy this to the same level as the `bin` folder and call it `jre`.
+* If you want to use a specific JRE (e.g. `zulu11.37.19-ca-fx-jre11.0.6-win_x64`) then copy this to the same level as the `bin` folder and call it `jre`.
 This is the default folder name Constellation expects but you can change this from `etc\constellation.conf`.

 Note that Constellation "Core" (which is this repository) is designed to be domain agnostic and work standalone.
 The version of Constellation available for